 - Harry Potter:

 - Percy Weasley is the third brother in the Weasley clan.
-He's sort of the Butt Monkey in earlier books before he turns into a full Jerk Ass, especially if Fred and George are involved.
-Everybody admires Bill and Charlie, everybody finds Fred and George fun to be around, Ginny is respected for her ability as a witch (plus she's both the youngest and the only girl) and Ron does get some respect as Harry's best friend and for his later heroics.
-Percy, on the other hand, gets nothing.
+He's sort of the Butt-Monkey in earlier books before he turns into a full Jerk Ass, especially where Fred and George are involved.
+Everybody admires Bill and Charlie, everybody finds Fred and George fun to be around, Ginny is respected for her ability as a witch (plus she's both the youngest and the only girl of the family) and Ron does get some respect as Harry's best friend and for his later heroics.
+Percy, on the other hand, doesn't get much attention.
 Even his boss, Barty Crouch, Sr., calls him by the wrong name to his face!
-Percy is actually made up to be the favourite in book one, too, but only because he was a prefect.
-He appears to be Molly's favourite but he's disliked by just about everyone else.
+Percy is actually set up to be the favourite in book one but only because he was a prefect.
+He appears to be Molly's favourite, however the rest of his family don't seem to prefer him.

 - Fred and George allude to this trope in the fifth book, where Molly coos over "everyone in the family" becoming prefects after Ron gets made one.
 The twins reminds Molly that she ignored them when she said this.